 Generally speaking, in Louisiana, there are three major steps in appealing a denial of Social Security benefits (many other states have four).
 These steps can be summarized as follows.

 First Step: ALJ Hearing

-The first step after an initial denial for most Louisiana social security disability claims is to file a Request for Hearing with an ALJ (Administrative Law Judge).
-This is generally the most important step of the entire Social Security disability benefits appeal process because it is where you have the best chance at winning your claim.
+The first step after an initial denial for most Louisiana Social Security disability claims is to file a Request for Hearing with an ALJ (Administrative Law Judge).
+This is generally the most important step of the entire Social Security disability benefits appeal process because it is where you have the best chance of winning your claim.

 You can request a hearing by filling out a request form online or sending a written request to your local Social Security office.
 Your request for an ALJ hearing must be made either online at the SSA.gov website or in writing.

 You are eligible to request an ALJ hearing if you have received a Notice of Denial from the Social Security Administration (SSA).
 The request process requires you to update your personal information and provide additional information about your disability in order to be considered for benefits during the appeals process.